Windows Server Backup: How to Install and Use It

 Key features and benefits of Windows Server Backup include:

-Full Server Backup: Users can create a complete image backup of the entire Server, including the operating system, system state, applications, and data.
+Full Server Backup: Save a complete server image, including the OS, system state, applications, and data.

 How to Install Windows Server Backup?

-Installing the Windows Server Backup feature is a straightforward process.
-However, before you begin, ensure all other applications are closed and no critical tasks are running on your Server, as the installation will require a restart.
+The installation is a straightforward process.
+However, before you begin, ensure all other applications are closed, and no critical tasks are running on your Server, as the installation will require a restart.
 Follow these steps to install the feature:

 1. Open the Server Manager and click on Manage at the top right screen.